Austin Wiley: Junior

 As a junior, Wiley averaged 6.9 points, 4.0 rebounds, and 1.3 blocks per game.
 He was hampered by injuries and underwent surgery after the season.
 However, he was a part of Auburn's first-ever Final Four team.

 Senior

-Coming into his senior season, Wiley was tabbed as preseason econ Team All-SEC by the coaches and was on the Kareem Abdul-Jabbar Award watchlist.
+Coming into his senior season, Wiley was tabbed as preseason Team All-SEC by the coaches and was on the Kareem Abdul-Jabbar Award watchlist.
 On February 12, 2020, Wiley scored 18 points, grabbed a career-high 17 rebounds, and blocked five shots in a 95–91 overtime win over Alabama.
 As a senior, Wiley averaged 10.6 points and 9.3 rebounds per game, second in the conference in rebounding.

 Professional career

 On January 2, 2021, he signed with MHP Riesen Ludwigsburg of the Basketball Bundesliga (BBL).
 He appeared in one league game for Ludwigsburg, in which he was scoreless.

 Wiley moved to German second division side Gladiators Trier on January 20, 2021.
-In six league games of the 2020–21 season, he averaged 14.7 points, 8.8 rebounds and 1.8 blocks for the Gladiators.
+In six league games of the 2020–21 season, he averaged 14.7 points, 8.8 rebounds, and 1.8 blocks for the Gladiators.